 About WATCH US RISE by Renée Watson and Ellen Hagan

 Jasmine and Chelsea are sick of the way women are treated even at their progressive NYC high school, so they decide to start a Women’s Rights Club.
 They post everything online—poems, essays, videos of Chelsea performing her poetry, and Jasmine’s response to the racial macroaggressions she experiences—and soon they go viral.
 But with such positive support, the club is also targeted by online trolls.
-When things escalate, the principal … Continue reading →
+When things … Continue reading →